 Onsen Near Kyoto

 About 2.5 hours north of Kyoto by express train, the village of Kinosaki is home to seven public onsen, all of which are great.
 It makes the perfect overnight trip out of Kyoto, especially in winter, when all the ryokan in the village serve the local specialty: fresh caught crab from the Japan Sea.
+See my complete guide to visiting Kinosaki from Kyoto.

 About 3 hours south of Kyoto, on the Pacific coast of Wakayama Prefecture, this beach resort is also home to some excellent onsen, including one built right into the rocks of the shore.
 The town is crowded in summer and almost deserted during the rest of the year.